ergoz/Horust/README.md

 ```
 * **`strategy` = `always|on-failure|never`**: Defines the restart strategy.

-    * Always: Failure or Success, it will be always restarted
+    * `always`: Failure or Success, it will be always restarted
     * `on-failure`: Only if it has failed.
 Please check the attempts parameter below.
     * `never`: It won't be restarted, no matter what's the exit status.
 Please check the attempts parameter below.

 * **`backoff` = `string`**: Use this time before retrying restarting the service.
-* **`attempts` = `number`**: How many attempts before considering the service as FinishedFailed.
+* **`attempts` = `number`**: How many attempts to start the service before considering it as FinishedFailed.
 Default is 10.
 Attempts are useful if your service is failing too quickly.
 If you're in a start-stop loop, this will put and end to it.
-If a service has failed too quickly, it will be restarted even if the policy is `never`.
+If a service has failed too quickly and attempts > 0, it will be restarted even if the strategy is `never`.
 And if the attempts are over, it won't never be restarted even if the restart policy is: On-Failure/ Always.

 The delay between attempts is calculated as: `backoff * attempts_made + start-delay`.
 For instance, using: